ocrmypdf/OCRmyPDF/docs/docker.md

 podman_ocrmypdf /data/input.pdf /data/output.pdf
 :::

-If you use SELinux you may additionally need to add the `:Z` [suffix to the volume](https://docs.podman.io/en/stable/markdown/podman-run.1.html#volume-v-source-volume-host-dir-container-dir-options) or disable SELinux for the container using
+If you have SELinux enabled, you may additionally need to add the `:Z` [suffix to the volume](https://docs.podman.io/en/stable/markdown/podman-run.1.html#volume-v-source-volume-host-dir-container-dir-options) or disable SELinux for the container using